Emote is a modern emoji picker for Linux 🚀.

 Note - Emote under Wayland cannot automatically paste the emoji into other apps and also requires manual registering of a global keyboard shortcut - [Hotkey In Wayland](https://github.com/tom-james-watson/Emote/wiki/Hotkey-In-Wayland).
 This is due to intentional restrictions in the design of Wayland itself.

 Do you wish to proceed?

 Snaps are applications packaged with all their dependencies to run on all popular Linux distributions from a single build.
 They update automatically and roll back gracefully.

 Snaps are discoverable and installable from the Snap Store, an app store with an audience of millions.

-Snap can be installed from the command line.
-Open the Konsole terminal and enter the following:
+Snap can be installed on Pop!_OS from the command line.
+Open Terminal from the Applications launcher and type the following:

 sudo apt update

 sudo apt install snapd